Home » Recipe Index » Desserts

 Pureed berries in a food processor.

-STEP TWO: Fit your stand mixer with the paddle attachment.
-Combine the softened cream cheese and butter in the bowl, creaming together until light and fluffy.
+STEP TWO: Fit the stand mixer with the paddle attachment.
+Combine the softened cream cheese and butter in the bowl, creaming them together until they’re light and fluffy.

 Cream cheese whipped in a mixer bowl.

-STEP THREE: Now, add the vanilla extract and strawberry puree to the bowl and mix to incorporate.
+STEP THREE: Add the vanilla extract and strawberry puree to the bowl and mix to incorporate.

-STEP FOUR: Be sure your mixer is on the low speed and slowly begin adding the powdered sugar.
-Increase the speed to medium-high once all of the sugar has been incorporated and beat the strawberry frosting for about 2 minutes, until light and fluffy.
+STEP FOUR: With the mixer on low speed, slowly begin adding the powdered sugar.
+Increase the speed to medium-high once all of the sugar has been incorporated, and beat the strawberry frosting for about 2 minutes, until it’s light and fluffy.

 Combining cream cheese and strawberry puree.